Urban-Meteorology-Reading/UMEP-Docs/docs/source/processor/Solar Radiation Solar Energy on Building Envelopes (SEBE).rst

           +   where h is the sun altitude.
 Since diffuse and direct components of short wave radiation is not common data, it is also possible to calculate diffuse and direct shortwave radiation (see above).

 * Save Sky Irradiance Distribution
-    When the box is ticked in, it is possible to save the radiation distribution from the sky vault calculated from the meteorological file.
+    When the box is ticked, it is possible to save the radiation distribution from the sky vault calculated from the meteorological file.
 SEBE first distributes the radiation on 145 sky patches on the sky vault and then generates shadows on the DSMs based on these patches, i.e. the core loop in the model iterates 145 times.
 For more detailed information on this, see Lindberg et al. (2015).

 * Output Folder
     A specified folder where result will be saved should be specified here.
 One raster showing irradiance on ground and building roofs named Energyyearroof.tif is saved as well as a text file of wall irradiance (Energyyearwall.txt).
 Also, the ground and building DSM is saved in the output folder to be used later in a SEBE visualization plugin (UMEP  -> Post-processing  -> Solar Energy  -> SEBE (Visualisation)).